Consent

 Scott said he would tell any entrepreneur who has the opportunity that the The Productivity Programme is definitely something to try to be a part of.

-“The range of people and differences of opinion is a really valuable tool.
-It helps you to get clarity on who you are and what your business does when talking to a group because it’s almost like you’re pitching your business, so that was a good process to get me comfortable with doing that.”
+“The range of people and difference of opinion is a really valuable tool.
+It helps you to get clarity on who you are and what your business does when talking to a group, because it’s almost like you’re pitching your business, so that was a good process to get me comfortable with doing that.”

 Related